When is The Witcher season 2 on Netflix? Everything you need to know

 I’m so thrilled to announce: Geralt, Yennefer, and Ciri might be again for extra adventures… in Season Two.

-I couldn’t be extra happy with what the superb forged and crew of The Witcher have completed, and may’t await the world to dig in and luxuriate in these tales with us. ❤️⚔️???? pic.twitter.com/evWoHvUl1e
+I couldn’t be extra pleased with what the wonderful solid and crew of The Witcher have completed, and might’t await the world to dig in and revel in these tales with us. ❤️⚔️???? pic.twitter.com/evWoHvUl1e

 — Lauren S. Hissrich (@LHissrich) November 13, 2019

-There’s no phrase on a launch date simply but however anticipate a minimum of a 12 months for a big-budget fantasy sequence – so round December 2020 on the earliest.
+There’s no phrase on a launch date simply but however anticipate at the very least a 12 months for a big-budget fantasy sequence – so round December 2020 on the earliest.

-“The scriptwriting process takes about 20 weeks, all in,” Hissrich instructed HEARALPUBLICIST.
-“Now, what occurs after that 20 weeks is, we now have a draft of all the episodes.
-However then you definitely begin to look again, and you must depart room within the writing course of for natural issues to occur.
+“The scriptwriting process takes about 20 weeks, all in,” Hissrich advised HEARALPUBLICIST.
+“Now, what occurs after that 20 weeks is, we have now a draft of all the episodes.
+However you then begin to look again, and it’s important to depart room within the writing course of for natural issues to occur.

-“So let’s say you begin capturing, and also you realise, ‘Oh, those two characters work even better together than I expected.
-And then we’ll make it possible for down the road, we’re taking part in extra into that storyline.’
+“So let’s say you begin taking pictures, and also you realise, ‘Oh, those two characters work even better together than I expected.
+And then we’ll be sure that down the road, we’re taking part in extra into that storyline.’

 “So all the scripts are written,” she added.
 “It doesn’t mean they won’t be rewritten 100 times before someone sees them on the air for season two.”